 Downey is intent on upholding Rita’s original vision, but she is glad that the pattern has led to conversations that complicate the ‘wholesome’ narrative.
 “A lot of people who follow me are white women,” she says, acknowledging that #RitasQuilt largely attracted white stitchers and quilters.
 “And I feel a great responsibility to gather them and be like, ‘Okay, y’all, let’s talk about white supremacy, let’s talk about intersectionality.’
 We have so much work to do.”

 Mary Scott-Boria, a Chicago resident who showed up to sew over the weekend, was drawn to #RitasQuilt because the collective endeavor reminds her of Gee’s Bend, a renowned community of African-American women with a long tradition of quilting, often as a form of resistance and preserving family history.
-The women of Gee’s Bend, many of whom are descendants of slaves, have been creating geometric designs since the mid-19th century.
+The women of Gee’s Bend, many of whom are descendants of enslaved people, have been creating geometric designs since the mid-19th century.
 “Here is this woman who did this in isolation,” Scott-Boria says, hexagons in hand.
 “It’s beautiful to see another generation pick up where she left off and create community by doing something that is very indigenous to women.”